eturkes/AD-CBD-exosome-proteins/README.md

 <!---
-Copyright 2019-2022 Emir Turkes, Guar Pallavi, Stephanie Fowler, UK DRI at UCL, Columbia University Medical Center
+Copyright 2019-2022 Emir Turkes, Stephanie Fowler, UK DRI at UCL, Columbia University Medical Center

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.